wavebyrd/great_expectations/docs/docusaurus/docs/cloud/deploy/deploy_gx_agent.md

 You can continue following the steps below to deploy the GX Agent while you wait for it to be enabled for your organization.

-## Get your access token and organization ID
+## Get your credentials

-You need your access token and organization ID to deploy the GX Agent.
-Access tokens shouldn't be committed to version control software.
+You need your GX Cloud access token and organization ID to deploy the GX Agent.
+If you want to use [ExpectAI](/cloud/overview/accelerating_test_coverage.md#expectai), you will also need your OpenAI API key.
+Access tokens and API keys shouldn't be committed to version control software.

 1. In GX Cloud, click **Tokens**.